Dhruv2012/Autonomous-Farm-Robot/README.md

 Mr. Shankarnarayan(U16EC07,SVNIT)|| shankar591998@gmail.com

 Special Thanks To:
-Mr. Mahesh Birajdar(U16ME016) and 'Team DRISHTI' for helping us in designing and manufacturing of AGRIBOT.
+Mr. Mahesh Birajdar(U16ME016) and #Team_DRISHTI for helping us in designing and manufacturing of AGRIBOT.